SamuelCharlie/Portfolio-Site/README.md

 ## Samuel Charlie Portfolio Page

-A gallery showcasing a variety of pieces I have worked on through out my career
+A gallery showcasing a variety of pieces I have worked on through out my career:

 ### Markdown